sonocotta/esp32-audio-dock/firmware/README.md

 I use this code to test different aspects of the boards, mostly TAS5805M DAC capabilities.

-There are few different ways this can be used
+There are a few different ways this can be used
 - [esp32-i2s-bare](/esp32-i2s-bare/) implementation, used bare naked I2S driver to sent samples to the DAC.
 I implemented a simple tone generator for testing purposes
-- [esp32-i2s-esp8266audio](/esp32-i2s-esp8266audio/) implements basic playback controls for a few WAV files stored at the device.
-These are timple tone and channel test files, that I use for board testing
+- [esp32-i2s-esp8266audio](/esp32-i2s-esp8266audio/) implements basic playback controls for a few WAV files stored on the device.
+These are simple tone and channel test files that I use for board testing
-- [esp32-i2s-web-radio](/esp32-i2s-web-radio/), similar to the `esp32-i2s-esp8266audio` this example implements basic playback controls to play an audio stream from the web
+- [esp32-i2s-web-radio](/esp32-i2s-web-radio/), similar to the `esp32-i2s-esp8266audio`, this example implements basic playback controls to play an audio stream from the web
-- [esphome](/esphome/) - ESPHome yaml config files that can be used with board with minimal changes
+- [esphome](/esphome/) - ESPHome yaml config files that can be used with the board with minimal changes
 - [squeezelite-esp32](/squeezelite-esp32/) - sdkconfig file for building `squeezelite-esp32` project for ESP32-S3

 ## Software Requirements